Jared284/security-portfolio/labs/home-lab/02-setup-and-build/README.md

 ## Build Process (High-Level)

-1. Provisioned Ubuntu Server 24.04 VM using VirtualBox
+1. Provisioned Ubuntu Server 24.04 VM within VirtualBox
 2. Configured Host-Only Adapter to allow SSH access only from the Windows host
 3. Verified network configuration using `ip a`
 4. Installed and enabled OpenSSH Server